 A south facing window is the ideal spot for an indoor aloe plant, but they also grow well under artificial lights.
 If you don’t have enough sunlight in your home, then you should definitely get a grow light.

 Outdoors, they will grow the best in the full sun.
 But they will tolerate a partial shade location, especially in extremely hot climates.

 Related Post: How To Make DIY Aloe Vera Gel At Home

 Best Potting Soil For Aloe Vera Plants

-If you plan to repot your aloe vera, make sure you use a container that has drainage holes in the bottom.
-Pots made out of terracotta or clay are the best pots for aloe vera, and will help to keep you from overwatering your plant.
-The clay wicks water out of the soil helping it dry out much faster, which is ideal for growing aloe vera (and looks pretty too!).
+If you plan to repot it, make sure to use a container with drainage holes in the bottom.
+Planters made out of terracotta or clay are the best for growing aloe vera, and will wick water out of the soil, helping it dry out faster.

 Aloe Plant Insect Pest Control

 Healthy aloe vera plants rarely have issues with insect pests, but sometimes mealybugs or scale can attack a plant.

 For small pest infestations, simply dipping a cotton swab in rubbing alcohol, and using it to remove the bugs is usually all you need to do to get rid of them.

 Organic neem oil, insecticidal soap or a horticultural oil spray work very well to control larger outbreaks of bugs.